 England are one of the top European nations never to have won the European Championship.
 The Three Lions reached the semi final on home soil at Euro 1996, but they have flattered to deceive many times at major tournaments.
-The English have appeared in all bar one European Championship since failing to qualify for France 1984.

 UEFA European Championship Results